collabnix/dockerlabs/intermediate/docker-machine/README.md

 ## Provision of docker host locally

 To create docker host locally you can simply execute ```docker-machine create docker-vm-name```.
-This command go forward to create docker virtual machine locally on top of your hypervisor.
+This command goes forward to create docker virtual machine locally on top of your hypervisor.
 In palce of docker-vm-name I've used vm1 for simplicity.
-You can also specify the particular driver for instantiating vm depending upon your requirements, for e.g. to use virtualbox driver you can simply append ```virtualbox``` with ```-d``` as a driver option.
+You can also specify the particular driver for instantiating vm depending upon your requirements, for e.g. to use virtualbox driver you can simply append ```virtualbox``` with ```-d``` as a driver option i.e.

 ``` docker-machine create -d virtualbox vm1 ```